mogol/flutter_secure_storage/flutter_secure_storage/README.md

 A Flutter plugin to store data in secure storage:

 - [Keychain](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/01introduction/introduction.html#//apple_ref/doc/uid/TP30000897-CH203-TP1) is used for iOS
-- AES encryption is used for Android.
+- AES-256 encryption is used for Android.
 AES secret key is encrypted with RSA and RSA key is stored in [KeyStore](https://developer.android.com/training/articles/keystore.html)
 - With V5.0.0 we can use [EncryptedSharedPreferences](https://developer.android.com/topic/security/data) on Android by enabling it in the Android Options like so:
 ```dart
   AndroidOptions _getAndroidOptions() => const AndroidOptions(